bracesoftware/dpp/doc/dpp_options.md

 # Interpreter options
 You can modify some interpreter options using `pragma::option`.
+You may use `default` instead of `true` and `false` in order to reset the value to its default one.

 ## `debug`
 - Default value: `false`

 You can toggle D++ debugging on or off.

 ```pawn